magazino/move_base_flex/README.md

 * Replace costmap_2d by grid_map in the MoveBase implementation.
 * Allow multiple planners and controllers, selectable at runtime
 * Add pause/resume interface for the controller, for example to recover from a bumper, or an emergency stop button hit
-* Plans with waypoints

 But of course your are welcome to propose new fancy features and help make them a reality!
+Some possibilites:

+* Concurrently running recovery behaviors
+* Constraints-based goal (see issue #8)